n8n-io/n8n-docs/docs/te2/fellow-te2-plugin.md

 The TE² Plugin is a cloud-based repository solution for Ephesoft Transact software which is focused on extracting autonomously and automatically the line items in a table.

-Through the cloud-based Fellow Table Extraction Repository, you access a pool of rules from all users of the plugin.
+Through the cloud-based Polydocs GmbH Table Extraction Repository, you access a pool of rules from all users of the plugin.

 ![KV Repository](/_images/kv2/FellowKV_Repository-4.png)